 Scheduling will be determined by mutual agreement by both the IAIS staff and the intern.

 The Digital Archives Intern will work with IAIS staff to identify, catalogue, organize, rehouse, digitize, and summarize the IAIS archaeological collections.
-Interns will be assigned a collection and supervised by both IAIS Laboratory Staff and the Director of Research and Collections.
+Interns will be assigned a collection and supervised by IAIS Laboratory staff.
 Interns will be trained on PastPerfect Museum Software as well as artifact identification.
 This internship is intended for students who are looking for experience, or wish to pursue a career in museum studies, archaeology, or archives.
 Interns will be expected to submit a paper summarizing their experience and overall understanding of the collection they were assigned.

 The Ethnographic Collections Intern will work with the IAIS staff to photograph, research and summarize objects from IAIS’ Ethnographic collection for dissemination on the IAIS website.
 Interns will utilize existing information regarding objects along with additional research to be of the highest standards.
 Students looking to gain experience in writing for the public (Website, exhibition, and pamphlet materials) in cultural, historical, or archival settings are encouraged to apply.
 Interns will be instructed in the use of PastPerfect 5 Museum Software and Past Perfect Online.